 The main aim of the visit was to experience the life cycle of the meat we provide to our residents from birth to death, to know the environmental impact and quality of the products we put into our care homes.

-By partnering with Thomas Ridley Food Services we will be able to provide local meat and vegetables to our kitchens which is sourced locally, and sustainably.
+By partnering with Thomas Ridley Food Services we will be able to provide local meat and vegetables to our kitchens which are sourced locally, and sustainably.

 This now means that 99% of the products in our homes from food to toilet paper, along with soaps and lotions comes from East Anglia as we feel there should be a real emphasis on supporting local businesses.

 The first stage of the visit took us to F.J.Bosworth & Son’s farm in Willingale, Essex to meet with farmer Jack Bosworth.
 Jack is the 4th generation of Bosworth’s to breed and finish pigs on the site, and like his father and grandfather before him – he is very proud of the livestock he produces.

 To begin we saw the newborn piglets suckling from their mothers, contained in special aluminum rigs to prevent unnecessary deaths of the young boars and sows which commonly occur when the mother rolls on top of them.

 We then attended the slurry collection point and were informed of the farm's sustainable promise; by growing their own crops to feed their livestock and repurposing the slurry as manure, along with the entire farm being powered from the surrounding field of solar panels – they are as close to self-sufficient as they can currently get.
 They also reduce food miles by only supplying local businesses with their meat, with the aim of limiting their carbon footprint.

 Unlike some farms F.J.Bosworth and son’s do not dispose of the runts of the litter, instead placing the smaller offspring into different areas with richer food sources enabling them to grow to the size of their larger counterparts in the same amount of time.